mcolvin/PSPAP-Reboot/docs/_posts/2017-06-28-M0-and-closure.md

 ---
-layout: post
-title: What happens when a population is not closed?
-Part I
+title: "What happens when a population is not closed?
+Part I"
-published: TRUE
+output:
+  html_document:
+    includes:
+      in_header: header_banner.html
 bibliography: PSref.bib
 csl: ecology.csl
 ---

 Here are the highlights for those that do not want to read the post